Spaces are still available!! Submit your application today to join this program.

 Educators of students in grades 8-12 and all subjects are eligible.

-Participants will be notified of their acceptance on a rotating basis.
-If accepted, participants will have until approximately May 31, 2019, to confirm their participation and pay the registration fee.
 Questions about this program should be directed to NMAAHCeducation@si.edu.
 Responses will be sent via email, please provide your preferred summer email address.

 Dates to Remember